 3. If we’re supposed to be God’s special creatures, then the universe is full of a lot of wasted space.

-I’m not quite sure I understand what Hemant is implying with this one.
-For one, it seems strongly inconsistent with other arguments Hemant has used against religion.
-If a religious person says he has all the answers and a scientist humbly says “I don’t know” if he doesn’t yet know the answers (according to Hemant), why is he portraying absolute knowledge that the universe is “wasted space”?
+I’m not quite sure I understand what Mehta is implying with this one.
+For one, it seems strongly inconsistent with other arguments he has used against religion.
+If a religious person says he has all the answers of the known and a scientist humbly says “I don’t know” if he doesn’t yet know the answers, why is Mehta portraying absolute knowledge that the entire universe is “wasted space” (this also seems to be a strange backhanded indifference to the wonder of the universe itself)?
 In fact, science has shown that it isn’t wasted space (i.e. the fine-tuning argument).
 Why is Mehta denying the scientific evidence?

 4. The myth of a great flood and a virgin birth were around long before Jesus.
 Maybe those elements just make for a good story?